Basic Consumer Info

 How Need-Based Aid is Awarded

-If the Cost of Attendance (Budget) - Expected Family Contribution = Need for Aid calculation indicates that you are eligible for financial aid, you may be awarded a financial aid package/offer that consists of a combination of grants.
+If the Cost of Attendance (Budget) - Student Aid Index = Need for Aid calculation indicates that you are eligible for financial aid, you may be awarded a financial aid package/offer that consists of a combination of grants.
 Scholarships are authorized by scholarship sponsors, which may also be awarded.
 Student loans and Work-Study are available upon request and awarded after eligibility is determined.
 Work-Study and Federal Supplemental Educational Grants are limited funds and awarded to students on a first come, first serve basis, as soon as financial aid files are completed.
 The Financial Aid Office attempts to distribute grant, loan, and Work-Study funds equitably among the population of all eligible applicants.

 Every student who applies for aid is awarded the maximum amount of grant funds for which he or she is eligible.
 A student whose parents do not have sufficient resources to contribute very much to his or her education may receive more grant funds than a student whose family can make a more substantial contribution.
 Whatever your family situation, you can be sure that you will be treated fairly and equitably with respect to students in similar financial circumstances.